OpenStickCommunity/Hardware/OSBMX/README.md

 ## Attribution

+Due to the size of the individual boards it may be impossible to provide a proper link to this repo.
+As such, please use these extra guidelines:

+- A link to this repo if you are making a remix that is done on a panel where there is space to include the repo link
+- Attribution to the original designers of the OSBMX (TheTrain and Rana Labs)
+- A link to this repo on any sales pages for either original OSBMX switch plates or remixes

-The following text must be included in any distribution of derivatives of this board.
+The following text must be included in any GitHub distributions of derivatives of this board.
 All links must also be included.

 Based on the OSBMX by TheTrain and Rana Labs - https://ko-fi.com/ranalabs/